Oofotr

-Oofotr is a Norwegian music group consisting of jazz musicians from Narvik.
-They arrange traditional music from Ofoten and had their debut in Kjeldebotn Church, 1994 with music contributions from local historian Magnus Pettersen from Ballangen.
+Oofotr is a Norwegian music group consisting of jazz musicians from Narvik Municipality.
+They arrange traditional music from Ofoten and had their debut in Kjeldebotn Church, 1994 with music contributions from local historian Magnus Pettersen from Ballangen Municipality.
 After a series of performances on the north Norwegian music and album, belonged new material from Tromsø Museum and a second album in 2001.